ESG 2025 ReportLoring's 2025 Environmental, Social and Governance Report

 Fire Suppression Systems

 The engineering of conventional water-based sprinkler and standpipe systems is a critical component of any fire protection solution and is suitable for many applications.
 In addition to full wet system coverage, Loring’s engineers can assist with variations that may be suitable to specialty areas where water dispersion could cause serious damage or safety concerns such as electrical and communications equipment rooms, or rooms subject to freezing including loading docks, generator rooms, or open parking garages.
-Examples of these specialty solutions include:
+Examples of these specialty solutions include:- Dry Pipe Systems

 - Pre-Action Systems